Chymyst/chymyst-core/docs/chymyst03.md

 access(0) // Emit at the beginning.

 ```

-The main change is that we are now emitting `readReply` instead of `readResult` used in the old code.

 A side benefit is that emitting `read()` and `write()` will get unblocked only _after_ the `readResource()` and `writeResources()` operations are complete.